 On formed surfaces, the insulating material shall be attached to the outside of the forms with wood cleats or other suitable means to prevent any circulation of air under the insulation and shall be in place before the concrete is placed.
 The blanket insulation shall be applied tightly against the forms.
 The edges and ends shall be attached so as to exclude air and moisture.
 If the blankets are provided with nailing flanges, the flanges shall be attached to the studs with cleats.
 Where tie rods or reinforcement bars protrude, the areas adjacent to the rods or bars shall be adequately protected in a manner satisfactory to the Engineer.
 Where practicable, the insulation shall overlap any previously placed concrete by at least 1 ft (300 mm).
 Insulation on the underside of floors on steel members shall cover the top flanges of supporting members.
-On horizontal surfaces, the insulating material shall be placed as soon as the concrete has set, so that the surface will not be marred and shall be covered with canvas or other waterproof covering.
-The insulating material shall be remain in place for a period of seven days after the concrete is placed.
+On horizontal surfaces, the insulating material shall be placed as soon as the concrete has set, so that the surface will not be marred and shall be remain in place for a period of seven days after the concrete is placed.

-The Contractor may remove the forms, providing the temperature is 35 °F (2 °C) and rising and the Contractor is able to wrap the particular section within two hours from the time of the start of the form removal.
+The Contractor may remove the forms, providing the temperature is 35 % (2 %) and rising and the Contractor is able to wrap the particular section within two hours from the time of the start of the form removal.
 The insulation shall remain in place for the remainder of the seven days curing period.